Trump’s Iran envoy quits administration as US pushes embargo

 That resolution is expected to fail, setting the stage for a showdown between the U.S. and the other Security Council members over the reimposition of all international sanctions on Iran.
 President Donald Trump withdrew the U.S. from the 2015 Iran nuclear deal two years ago but his administration argues it retains the right to invoke the “snapback” of U.N. sanctions because it is a council member.
 Others disagree.

 Pompeo said in a statement that Hook “has been my point person on Iran for over two years and he has achieved historic results.”

-Hook will be replaced after an as-yet undetermined transition period as Iran envoy by Elliott Abrams, the U.S. envoy for Venezuela. .
+Hook will be replaced by Elliott Abrams, a noted hawk on numerous policy issues who is the U.S. special envoy for Venezuela.

+Hook, an early arrival in the Trump administration, was seen by his counterparts and analysts as a pragmatist, intent on carrying out his instructions despite abrupt changes in policy.
+His seamless adaptation may have accounted for his longevity in an administration known for major foreign policy personnel upheavals.

-Hook, a longtime Republican foreign policy fixture, was an early arrival in the Trump administration.
-He served as the department’s director of policy planning under Trump’s first secretary of state, Rex Tillerson.
-After Tillerson was fired, Pompeo appointed Hook to the Iran position.
+A longtime Republican foreign policy fixture, Hook served as the State Department’s director of policy planning under Trump’s first secretary of state, Rex Tillerson.
+After Tillerson was fired, Pompeo appointed Hook to the Iran envoy position.

-As policy planning chief, Hook tried to strengthen the Iran deal, which Trump denounced during the 2016 presidential campaign as the worst deal ever and pledged to pull out from.
-But once Tillerson was fired and Pompeo took over with a presidential mandate to withdraw from the deal, his focus shifted to reimposing U.S. sanctions on Iran.
+As policy planning chief, Hook tried to strengthen the Iran deal, which Trump denounced during the 2016 presidential campaign as the worst deal ever negotiated and pledged to pull out from.
+Central to his efforts was trying to persuade the European participants in the accord — Britain, France and Germany — to impose tougher restrictions on Iranian missile activity.
+Those efforts failed.

+Once Tillerson was fired and Pompeo took over with a presidential mandate to withdraw from the deal and Trump pulled out of the agreement, Hook’s focus shifted to reimposing U.S. sanctions on Iran.

+Since withdrawing, the U.S. has steadily ratcheted up pressure on Iran by imposing penalties on countries importing Iranian oil, declaring its Revolutionary Guard a “foreign terrorist organization” and killing a commander of the paramilitary organization this year in a missile strike in Iraq.

 Under the deal orchestrated largely by the Obama administration, Iran was granted billions of dollars in sanctions relief in exchange for curbs on its nuclear program that the U.S. and others alleged was a cover for atomic weapons development.
-Once he became Iran envoy, Hook was in charge of identifying sanctions to be restored and trying to lobby Europeans and others to follow suit.
+Once he became Iran envoy, Hook was in charge of identifying sanctions to be restored and lobbying Europeans and others to follow suit.
+Few have.

 At the same time, Hook had some success in negotiating prisoner swaps with Iran, securing the release of two Americans in exchange for Iranians held in the United States.
 Hook twice flew to Zurich, Switzerland, to take custody of freed Americans.